Arc-Computer/arc-memory/README.md

 4. **Enhance PR reviews.**
    Arc's GitHub Actions integration surfaces decision trails and blast-radius hints directly in PR comments, giving reviewers instant context before they hit "Approve."

+## How Arc Memory Differs

+Arc Memory takes a fundamentally different approach from traditional code analysis tools:

+### Temporal Understanding
+Unlike static code analysis tools, Arc captures why code evolved the way it did, preserving institutional knowledge even as teams change.
+The bi-temporal knowledge graph tracks not just what changed, but the reasoning and decisions behind those changes across time.

+### Predictive Insights
+Arc predicts the blast radius of code modifications before you merge, reducing incidents and regressions.
+By analyzing the causal relationships between components, Arc can identify which parts of your system might be affected by a change, helping you make more informed decisions.

+### Agent-Ready Architecture
+Arc's knowledge graph powers intelligent agents that can review code with historical context, navigate incidents with causal understanding, and implement self-healing improvements.
+The framework-agnostic design treats agent interactions as function calls for maximum composability, allowing integration with any agent framework.

 ## Quick Start

 ```bash